Q. Where can I meet the doctor?

 Question : When will the patient be pain free after surgery?

-A. Post-operative pain is controlled to tolerable levels by excellent multi modal anesthesia with regional blocks and analgesics.
-Two to three weeks of pain medication are required in most people.
+A. Post-operative pain is controlled to tolerable levels by excellent multi modal anesthesia.
+Two to three weeks of medication are required in most people.

 Question : How long does the operation take?